UoA-eResearch/On-Prem-SRE-UserGuide/docs/Data_Storage.md

 (ii) Shared read-only: A place where the data custodian can place data sets that are not to be changed by project team members.
 Data custodians have read-write access here and everybody else have read-only access.

-(ii) Personal: Each project team member has a personal folder in the SRE project where they have read-write privileges.
+(iii) Personal: Each project team member has a personal folder in the SRE project where they have read-write privileges.
 Under personal folder there are two folders - Ingress and Egress.
 The data custodians/ingress and egress approvers access these folders to move in the requested files as part of data ingress or egress process.

+### Storage structure for researcher

+Each researcher has access to the above three folders.
 Please note that the data custodians have read-write access to the Researcher's personal folder in SRE.

-### Storage structure for researcher

-Each researcher has access to three folders- one personal folder (with read-write access) and two shared project folders (with read-only and read-write access respectively).

-Click on the folder which have the data you need to work with.

-For data custodian’s folder structure, go to section ()

 ### Storage structure for Data Custodian